 5.2 Collecting Data Through Your Use of Our Website and Apps

 As you journey around our website, we collect information about how you use our website and apps.
-We also collect information from practice challenges during game play.

 5.3 Collecting Data That You Give to Us